 If you encourage the best in anything (ex: homeschooling), you’re labeled a radical.

-I’d fall over in the pew if our elders encouraged wives to stay and home and parents to homeschool.
+I’d fall over in the pew if our elders encouraged wives to stay at home and parents to homeschool.

 "That's good enough..." is something that I've heard a couple of times this month.
 Some in our church want the pastor to limit his sermons to a half hour or less.
 "He needs to wear a watch.
 I can't invite anyone to church because he talks so long and repeats himself."
 My response..."I appreciate that you listen so closely.
 That doesn't happen with most people, so he needs to make biblical points more than once."